Michal-Bienek/AdventOfCode/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project shows some completed challenges from the Advent of code event.

 ## Technologies
 Project is created with:
-* Lorem version: 12.3
-* Ipsum version: 2.33
-* Ament library version: 999
+* Python version: 3.7

 ## Setup
-To run this project, install it locally using npm:
+This project can be run using either jupyter notebook or google colab.